Harrison-Hughes/fish-man-dan-stripped/README.md

 This version, although fully operational, WILL NOT ACTUALLY PLACE ANY ORDERS WITH THE MERCHANT (although this should be apparent as neither the front nor backend have been launched) - i.e. it is safe to 'place' orders if one so wishes without consequence, other than receiving a confirmation e-mail for each order (necessary to access the digital order receipt).

 #### To use
-This works like any other react on rails application, as hopefully should be very simple to run if these steps are followed:
+This works like any other react on rails application, and as such should (hopefully) be very simple to run:
  - Fork and clone into this repository
  - First, move into the 'rails-server' directory, and run 'bundle install' in the CLI to establish the gemfile.lock file
  - Then, run 'rails db:create db:migrate db:seed' to establish the database